IvanZdanovich/notes/Testing/naming-convention.md

 ensuring each term has a single, clear definition.

 You might think it's tedious to establish and follow these patterns, but the reality is, proper naming conventions are the backbone of a well-structured project, especially for automated tests.
-So, when someone suggests implementing naming conventions, just "let him cook" – it will pay off in the long run.

 Let's consider examples of tests with and without defined naming conventions.